rookiemonkey/Avion-Main_Course/README.md

 ### ✨ [6.
 Pig Game (Click to see live version)](https://krrb-prod-piggame.netlify.app)

-> This project is focused on the basics of implementing javascript on web applications which consists of manipulating styles and markup.

 >> ###### Features:
 >> - [x] use of ES6 Classes and weakmaps for private variables
 >> - [x] supports dark/light theme